andgineer/regexpstudio.com/pages/tregexpr_interface.md

-If Result &lt;&gt; 0, then ASubExprs can contain empty items or illegal ones
+If Result <> 0, then ASubExprs can contain empty items or illegal ones